Sage/carbon/cypress/README.md

 5. Open new terminal at the same path
 6. Run cypress `npm run test-cypress`
 7. If you would like to run cypress in command line (headless browser for continous integration) use `npm run test-cypress`
-  * If you would like to run specific cypress tests in command line (headless browser for continous integration) use:
-  - `npm run test-cypress --spec 'cypress/features/[tests-type]/[featureFileName].feature'`
+  * If you would like to run specific cypress tests in command line (headless browser for continous integration) use: `npm run test-cypress --spec 'cypress/features/[tests-type]/[featureFileName].feature'`
 8. We have 3 test suites:
-  * Only build suite tests, which are running on Travis after every change/commit/push in repository
+  * Only build suite tests, which are running on Travis after every change/commit/push in repository.
+To run use:`npm run test-cypress-build`
-  - `npm run test-cypress-build`
-  * Only accessibility suite tests, which are running on TeamCity nightly and verifying do the components have the accessibility vulnerabilities
+  * Only accessibility suite tests, which are running on TeamCity nightly and verifying do the components have the accessibility vulnerabilities.
+To run use:`npm run test-cypress-accessibility`
-  - `npm run test-cypress-accessibility`
-  * Regression test suite, runs on TeamCity nightly and make all regression tests
-  - `npm run test-cypress-regression`
+  * Regression test suite, runs on TeamCity nightly and make all regression tests.
+To use run: `npm run test-cypress-regression`

 ## Coding standards
 1. Use ESlint plugin to Visual Studio Code to make sure code format is preserved
 2. Use kebab-case for all `*.js` file names
 3. Use camelCase for `*.feature` file names
 4. Use BDD keywords:
   * GIVEN - the given part describes the state of the world before you begin the behavior you are specifying in this scenario.
-You can think of it as the pre-conditions to the test.
+You can think of it as the pre-conditions to the test
   * WHEN - the when section is that behavior that you are specifying.
-All action you need to perform before making an assertion.
+All action you need to perform before making an assertion
   * THAN - the then section describes the changes you expect due to the specified behavior.
-Regular assertion.
+Regular assertion
   * AND - each of the section could have own and state.
-You can use and to avoid using duplication of the keywords (Given / When / Than).
+You can use and to avoid using duplication of the keywords (Given / When / Than)
-  * Scenarion outline - tests that are using parameters from given Examples under the test and will run as much as there are examples.
+  * Scenarion outline - tests that are using parameters from given Examples under the test and will run as much as there are examples
   * Scenario - tests that are run once.
 5. Step definitions for BDD:
   * Step definitions are created per component as `component-steps.js`.
 And should be used in exactly `component.feature`.